happy240/MyAWSOpsTools/README.md

 # MyAWSOpsTools
-A collection of my favorite AWS operation tools install and upgrade script.
+A collection of my favorite AWS operation tools install and upgrade scripts.

 - conda
 - terraform